kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 ### Pod Scheduling Gates

-Inside **raycluster_webhook** implement schedulingGate injection for pods on RayCluster creation time.
+Inside the job's webhook, implement schedulingGate injection for pods on creation time.
 The Pods will be ungated following a similar behavior as to how a job is suspended and then unsuspended in the when admitted.
-When the RayCluster scales up, the new pods will be gated due to the schedulingGates injection in the webhook.
+When the job scales up, the new pods will be gated due to the schedulingGates injection in the webhook.

 After the creation of each individual Workload Slice and admission of a Workload Slice, the **workload_scheduling_gates_controller** should be in charge of removing the scheduling gates from each pod.
 All worker pods from the same worker group share the same pod template, so we only need to ungate the number of pods to match the number of admitted pods, this should be a counter.
 We don’t want to accidentally ungate too many pods since race conditions could happen and we also don’t want to double count.
-It's worth mentioning that for the case of recreated pods (i.e. machine failure for example), these pods will go through the admission/scheduling check again, Kueue is responsible fo removing the scheduling gates when there's available quota and resources to spend on the RayCluster.
+It's worth mentioning that for the case of recreated pods (i.e. machine failure for example), these pods will go through the admission/scheduling check again, Kueue is responsible fo removing the scheduling gates when there's available quota and resources to spend on the Job.

 ### Garbage Collecting Workload Slices